Samsung/SamsungAutomationStudio/hand/hand-detect-iotcam/README.md

-# hand-detection-iotcam
+# hand-detect-iotcam

 A simple node that recognizes and visualizes hand using a external camera device which support Samsung Smartthings.

 ## Pre-requisites

-First, hand-detection-iotcam node requires [FFmpeg](https://ffmpeg.org/) to be installed.
+First, hand-detect-iotcam node requires [FFmpeg](https://ffmpeg.org/) to be installed.
 This node uses FFmpeg to receive rtsp streaming data and display it to the screen.

 Second, you need to update `node_modules/node-rtsp-stream/mpeg1muxer.js` like below.